 3. Stay connected.

 Video conferencing solutions let you can stay connected to the office, join meetings and collaborate with teammates from home.
-Download the free 14-day trial of Lifesize Cloud to experience simple to use video conferencing that’s as lifelike as meeting in person.
+Download the free 14-day trial of the Lifesize app to experience simple to use video conferencing that’s as lifelike as meeting in person.

 Getting kids back to school and flu season may go hand in hand, but that doesn’t mean you have to choose between work and taking care of your family.
 We hope these tips help you balance caring for a sick little one and work!